penjoe/book_app-fork/README.md

         - When: the user navigates to the home page
         - Then: the index should load without a flash of unstyled content (FOUC)
 * Feature 2
-    - Search API
+    - Search API: As a user, I want to search the Google Books API so that I can view the results of my search.
         - Given: that the user enters a search query
         - When: the user submits the search form
         - Then: the search query should be included in a request to the Google Books API
 * Feature 3
-    - Browse Results:
+    - Browse Results: As a user, I want to be able to browse the search results.
         - Given: that the user enters a search query
         - When: the user submits the search form
         - Then: the first ten books should be displayed to the user
 * Feature 4
-    - Error Messages:
+    - Error Messages: As a user, I want to view any error messages that occur during the usage of my book list application so that I know if something has gone wrong.
         - Given: that the application is not functioning properly
         - When: an error occurs
         - Then: the user should receive feedback that something has gone wrong
 * Feature 5
-    - Deliver CSS:
+    - Deliver CSS: As a user, I want a simple, clean looking UI so that my application is easy to navigate
         - Given: that the user access the application on multiple platforms
         - When: the user views the application
         - Then: the interface should deliver CSS to the browser
 * Feature 6
-    - Home Page:
+    - Home Page: As a user, I want the application to have a home page, so that I can see relevant information
         - Soon, you will display a collection of books on the home page, For now, set up a welcome page, based on the app design.

 #### Lab 012